 You can find these tools for expanding consciousness all around the world.
 For instance, we find techniques for meditation and Shamanism on every continent.
 These include Japa Meditation from India, Tai Ka from Indonesia, and healing arts like Reiki come from Japan.

-There are also some processes from the Western cultural tradition, like The Enneagram Profile.
+There are some processes from the Western tradition.
+The Enneagram, Personality Profile system, is an example.
 Above all, these systems focus on sharing and safeguarding this valuable knowledge.
 Thus, preserving the integrity of processes.
 The actions of these cultures help to raise the consciousness of man.

-Spiritual technologies are processes.
-Are the tools of consciousness.
-They enable us to expand awareness and explore higher states of consciousness.
+When we talk about spiritual exploration, we are discussing processes for expanding awareness and exploring higher states of consciousness.
 These processes stand up to the test of science.
 They exhibit repeatable common experiential phenomena, and many have unique physiological characteristics.
 These signatures are unique from waking, sleeping, and dreaming.
 Because they are processes, they do not require belief or faith in any religious doctrine.
 All you need to do is follow the process.

 To Believe or Not to Believe

 As an adult, people should make informed decisions about reality.
-Everyone makes their own decision regarding how they respond to the call of the spiritual quest.
+Everyone makes their own decision regarding how they respond to the spiritual quest’s call.

-Most people don’t choose a religion.
-Their family indoctrinates them as children.
-It is not an informed choice made from potential options, but a requirement of the family and culture.
-This is how religion grows and maintains its cash flow.
+Most people don’t choose a religion; their family indoctrinates them as children.
+So, it’s not an informed choice made from potential options.
+It’s a requirement of the family and culture.
+Western religion uses indoctrination to maintain steady cash flow.

 Others chose religion when they are going through a crisis.
-That’s because people in crisis are seeking help, and so they are vulnerable.
+That’s because people in need are vulnerable.
 Vulnerable people are susceptible to groupthink manipulation tactics.

 However, if you are reading this, you have the choice to become a freethinker, a healthy skeptic.
 You can reject mythology in place of facts.
-This is the path to spiritual freedom.
+When you leave superstition, you start down the path to spiritual freedom.
 You can still follow the spiritual quest, but you can do it without religion.

 We hope you can see how spiritual exploration differs from religion.
 It is the opposite approach of the three dominant religions of the world.
 Western organized religion focuses on belief in doctrines derived from mythology.
-Whereas, the exploration of our spiritual nature focuses on processes.
+In contrast, the exploration of our spiritual nature focuses on processes.

-People often ask us if you can use these processes and still practice religion?
+People often ask us if they can use these processes and still practice religion?
 Yes, you can.
-Once you experience the difference for yourself, you can see a way to escape the mind-numbing beliefs of religion.
-The simple meditation practice we outlined above is a step in the right direction.
+However, once you experience the difference for yourself, you can see a way to escape religion’s mind-numbing beliefs.
+The simple meditation practice outlined above is a step in the right direction.

 (1) Abrahamic Religions, Wikipedia